romnn/microgpusim/WIP.md

 - today:

+  - write more execution driven examples (especially the different transpose variants)

+    - add them to the stats (as a new target?)

   - NOTE: change playground back to correct accelsim compat

-  - implement full validate for benchmark

-  - larger vectoradd example
-  - DONE: speed up simulate run for validate

-    - DONE: set repetitions to 1 temp
-    - DONE: increase concurrency temp

-  - add options to simulate

-    - different number of cores per cluster [1, 4, 8]
-    - memory only mode versus compute as well

   - investigate the effect that the dram model has
   - investigate the l1 cache

-  - write more execution driven examples (especially the different transpose variants)

-    - add them to the stats (as a new target?)

   - implement per kernel and allocation stats
   - implement stall stats